FilippoMB/Diffusion_models_tutorial/README.md

 **Repositories**
 - A web-interface with tons of advanced features that runs locally - [WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 - A WebUI extension to generate videos - [Deforum WebUI](https://github.com/deforum-art/sd-webui-deforum)

+> [!WARNING]
+> Since the libraries used in the notebooks below are often updated, the notebooks might stop working at some point.
+Please, open an issue if you encounter problems and bugs.

 **Colab notebooks (demo)**
 - text2img and img2img with advanced features [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1AfAmwLMd_Vx33O9IwY2TmO9wKZ8ABRRa)